eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

 In addition, host's ports 11200, 11201 need to be available (these ports have been selected as an example for this tutorial, but it is up to the user to make a different choice).

-*Fast-DDS* domain participants will require to announce themselves into host's external network(s).
+*Fast DDS* domain participants will require to announce themselves into their host's external network(s).
 Net-tools, Network Manager or similar packages need to be installed in the system in order to retrieve the corresponding IPs addresses.

 Understanding External Locators